Legal help

 Find more information on the Commission’s Legal advice from the Workplace Advice Service page.

-Unions are organisations that represent the interests of workers in a particular industry or occupation.
+Unions, also known as employee associations, are organisations that represent the interests of workers in a particular industry or occupation.

 Employer associations

 Employer associations are organisations that represent the interests of businesses and employers in a particular industry or sector.
+There are a diverse range of organisations, both registered and unregistered, that offer different services.

 Law societies and institutes